conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 description: Concentrated topics
 ---

-Topic Concentration helps reduce costs on low-volume topics by co-locating the messages from different unrelated topics on the same physical topic-partitions behind the scenes.
+Topic Concentration helps reduce costs on low-volume topics.
+It does this by co-locating messages from multiple topics on the same physical topic behind the scenes.

 This is totally transparent for consumers and producers that continue to write into topics normally.